nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 A byte is a fundamental unit of digital information storage or processing, typically consisting of 8 bits.

 - In Python, when you read or write to a file, each character, **including** newline characters (\n), is represented as one byte.

+#### 🔶 Byte Positions:

+Byte positions in a file **start from 0** and increment by one for each character, including newline characters.

+- **For example**, the first character in a file is at byte position 0, the second character is at byte position 1, and so on.